-When there is water or ice on the floor in front of a refrigerator or pooled in the bottom of the produce drawers on a regular basis, one common cause is a clogged defrost drain.
-This is true of most refrigerators, including GE models, and can usually be resolved by owners through some basic troubleshooting methods.
+Do you constantly find water or ice on the floor in front of your refrigerator?
+Or maybe water pools in the bottom of your produce drawers.
+One common cause is a clogged defrost drain.
+This is true of most refrigerators, including GE models.
+You can usually fix the issue with some basic troubleshooting methods.

 When cleaning a clogged refrigerator drain, the first step is to find the drain itself.
 The drain may reside in a few different spots in GE refrigerators, including the walls and rear of the unit.
 Look in the lower back wall of the freezer or on the side.
 The drain may look like a hole in the side of the freezer or may be covered by a plastic panel that can be removed by taking out the holding screw and lifting off the panel.